cryptimeleon/subzero/README.md

 Any integer

 #### Variables
-Variable names must start with a letter, can contain letters and numbers, can contain at most one underscore, and any number of terminating single quotes.
+Variable names must start with a letter, can contain letters and numbers, can contain at most one underscore (non-terminating), and any number of terminating single quotes.
 Single quotes and one underscore are allowed so that names can contain subscripts or the prime symbol, respectively, which allows for nicer LaTeX output.
 Variables can either be of type EXPONENT or GROUP_ELEMENT, not STRING or BOOLEAN.
 Variables can also be scalar or be a tuple of some arbitrary size.